 There is a correct response for every social situation.
 Most of us get it right most of the time.
 However, when we don’t our etiquette expert Sharon Schweitzer, J.D., is on board to give us a hand up in potentially awkward matters.

-Dear Ms. Modern Manners,
+Dear Ms. Etiquette Expert,